ramiy/wordpress-comments-plugin/readme.txt

 * Allow the user to control where to display the Recirculation.
 * Add new "data-disqus-shortname" attribute to the embed code.
 * Add new "data-enable-seo" attribute to the embed code.
+* Add posts IDs that failed when manually syncing comments.
-* Add import log to debug import error messages.
+* Add error log to debug sync error messages.
 * Move "Manual Sync" to the "Advanced" tab.
-* Fix import functionality that restricted the import to 100 posts.
+* Fix sync functionality that restricted the sync to 100 posts.
 * Fix JSON Feed error for posts without comments, by setting default empty array.
 * Remove the "Plugin Secret Token" field from the admin screen.
 * Performance: Don't flush rewrite rules on every settings update.